yhirano55/trace_location/README.md

 ## Usage

 You just surround the code which you want to track the process.
-For example, when you want to track the process of Rails application request/response:
+For example, when you want to track **the lifecycle of Rails application request/response**:

 ```
 % bin/rails c
-Running via Spring preloader in process 40741
-Loading development environment (Rails 5.2.3)

 irb(main):001:0> env = Rack::MockRequest.env_for('http://localhost:3000/api/stories')
 irb(main):002:0> TraceLocation.trace { status, headers, body = Rails.application.call(env) }
 Created at /path/to/sampleapp/log/trace_location-2019050105051556706139.log